slab/quill/docs/guides/cloning-medium-with-parchment.md

 ### Final Polish

 We began with just a bunch of buttons and a Quill core that just understands plaintext.
-With Parchment, we able able to add bold, italic, links, blockquotes, headers, section dividers, images, videos, and even Tweets.
+With Parchment, we are able to add bold, italic, links, blockquotes, headers, section dividers, images, videos, and even Tweets.
 All of this comes while maintaining a predictable and consistent document, allowing us to use Quill's powerful [APIs](/docs/api/) with these new formats and content.

 Let's add some final polish to finish off our demo.
 It won't compare to Medium's UI, but we'll try to get close.